You may be aware that paralegals have a special status in Ontario.

 MYTH #5: A PARALEGAL DEGREE IS “BETTER” THAN A DIPLOMA

 Fact: Any paralegal studies program that’s accredited by the Law Society of Ontario will prepare you for licensing.

-Paralegal degree programs are typically 4 years long and include several general education courses like criminology and the philosophy of law.
+Paralegal degree programs are typically four years long and include several general education courses like criminology and the philosophy of law.

-College-level diploma and certificate programs run for 1 to 2 years.
+College-level diploma and certificate programs run for one to two years.
 They focus on the practical skills you need to thrive as a paralegal.